 To turn off cellular data on an iPhone go to Settings -> Cellular and toggle the Cellular Data switch to off.
 Additionally, you can also swipe up from the bottom and toggle the button next to the airplane from green to grey.

 On an Android, you have more options.
 There are also tools that allow you to warn you when you’re approaching your monthly limit.
 You can also choose to use apps only over Wi-Fi.

 Turn Off Roaming

 Turning off roaming means that you won’t access other cellular networks when you’re out of your cell phone carrier area.
-Depending on your plan, you may be able to roam without being charged.
+Depending on your plan, you may be able to roam and enjoy unlimited texting without being charged.

-(Note: If you do not have a smartphone (i.e. iPhone, Android, or Windows phone) or a phone that allows you to turn off your data and still access Wi-Fi, then you should turn your phone completely OFF while traveling.)
+(Note: If you do not have a smartphone (i.e., iPhone, Android phone, or Windows phone) or a phone that allows you to turn off your data and still access Wi-Fi, then you should turn your phone completely OFF while traveling.)

 If My Data Is Turned Off, Will I Still Get Charged?